OWBrony/PokedexPy/README.md

 # Overview

+This is a program to pull info from the pokeAPI and display it for the user
 {Important!
 Do not say in this section that this is college assignment.
 Talk about what you are trying to accomplish as a software engineer to further your learning.}

 {Provide a description the software that you wrote and how it integrates with a Cloud Database.
 Describe how to use your program.}